Federation of Arab Republics: History

 In 1969, Arab nationalist military officers seized power in Libya.
 The ideological influence of Egyptian President Gamal Abdel Nasser over the new Libyan government was immediately apparent.
 The administration was immediately recognized by the Arab nationalist governments in Egypt, Iraq, Sudan and Syria with Egypt sending experts to aid Libya's inexperienced government.
 Gaddafi propounded Pan-Arab ideas, proclaiming the need for a single Arab state stretching across North Africa and the Middle East.
 In December 1969, Libya founded the Arab Revolutionary Front with Egypt and Sudan as a step towards political unification, and in 1970 Syria stated its intention to join.

 After Nasser's death in September 1970, his successor, Anwar Sadat, suggested that rather than a unified state, they create a political federation.
 It was implemented in April 1971 which enabled Egypt, Syria and Sudan to get large grants of Libyan oil money.
-In February 1972, Gaddafi and Sadat signed an unofficial charter of merger, but it was never implemented as relations broke down the following year.
+In September 1972, Gaddafi and Sadat signed an unofficial charter of merger, but it was never implemented as relations broke down the following year.
 Sadat became increasingly wary of Libya's radical direction, and the September 1973 deadline for implementing the Federation passed by with no action taken.
-In October 1973 Egypt and Syria, without consulting Libya, launched a co-ordinated attack on Israel, initiating the October war.
+In October 1973 Egypt and Syria, without consulting Libya, launched a coordinated attack on Israel, initiating the October war.
 Sadat agreed to open negotiations with Israel, seeking the return of the Sinai Peninsula to Egypt in exchange for a guarantee to not engage in further attacks on the country.
 Gaddafi was angered by the war's limited objectives and the ceasefire, and accused Sadat of cowardice, undermining the FAR, and betraying the Arab cause.
 Sadat responded by revealing he had intervened earlier that year to prevent Libya from sinking a civilian passenger ship carrying Jewish tourists in the Mediterranean Sea.
 Thereafter Egyptian–Libyan relations were marked by frequent accusations against each country's leaders, and further discussions regarding the pursuit of unity were abandoned.